 - (a) The deemed supplies covered in this paragraph are based on a relationship between the supplier and recipient.
 The relationship covered under this paragraph as related persons defined by way of an explanation to section 15 and distinct persons in terms of section 25(4) and 25(5) of the Act. - (b) Transactions with distinct persons are normally without consideration since they are part of the same entity located in different geographies, unless the accounting system is so sophisticated or so devised, that it treats the locations in each State as a separate/ independent entity, even for book-keeping purposes and effects payments in monetary terms.
-Let us take instances of transactions between distinct persons that are not traceable in the books of account, but requires attention from the perspective of this paragraph in the Schedule: - (i) Stock transfers e.g., transfer of sub-assemblies, semi-finished goods or finished goods; - (ii) Transfer of new or used capital goods/ fixed assets-including movement of laptops when employees are transferred from one location to another; - (iii) Bill-to ship-to transactions wherein the vendor issues the invoice to the corporate office and ships the goods to the branch office; - (iv) Centralised management function like Board of Directors, Finance, Accounts, HR, Legal, Procurement Functions and Other Corporate Functions at one location say Corporate Office and the entity having multiple registrations in various States results in supply of Management Services by the Corporate Office to distinct persons; - (v) A transaction of sale of goods from one registration and providing after sales support or warranty services/ replacement services by another registration of the same entity; - (vi) Contract awarded by a customer to an entity at the corporate office from where the centralized billing to the customer is made but the execution of the contract is carried out through various registrations of the same entity located in other/ multiple States. - (vii) Permitting employees to make use of the office assets for personal use say usage of motor vehicles, laptops, printers, scanners, etc. - (c) It appears that this paragraph, has an overriding effect on the first paragraph of the Schedule relating to transfer or disposal.
-In other words, in case a business asset is permanently transferred to a distinct person, the transaction although out of scope of paragraph 1, would still be treated as a supply in terms of this paragraph, considering that this paragraph does not impose any such condition on the transaction.
+Let us take instances of transactions between distinct persons that are not traceable in the books of account, but requires attention from the perspective of this paragraph in the Schedule:

+- (i) Stock transfers e.g., transfer of sub-assemblies, semifinished goods or finished goods. - (ii) Transfer of new or used capital goods/ fixed assets-including movement of laptops when employees are transferred from one location to another. - (iii) Bill-to ship-to transactions wherein the vendor issues the invoice to the corporate office and ships the goods to the branch office. - (iv) Centralised management function like Board of Directors, Finance, Accounts, HR, Legal, Procurement Functions and Other Corporate Functions at one location say Corporate Office and the entity having multiple registrations in various States results in supply of Management Services by the Corporate Office to distinct persons; - (v) A head office may not be supplying services to its branch offices, if these branches are implementation sites for the project secured by head office.
+No two identical contracts are required to be implemented in exactly the same manner; - (vi) A transaction of sale of goods from one registration and providing after sales support or warranty services/ replacement services by another registration of the same entity; - (vii) Contractor registered in one State moving machinery for use in project secured by branch in another State when project execution is without recourse to former State; - (viii) Contract awarded by a customer to an entity at the corporate office from where the centralized billing to the customer is made but the execution of the contract is carried out through various registrations of the same entity located in other/ multiple States. - (ix) Permitting employees to make use of the office assets for personal use say usage of motor vehicles, laptops, printers, scanners, etc. - (c) This paragraph is independent of the scope of paragraph 1.
+A transaction involving business asset permanently transferred to a distinct person, would fall outside the scope of paragraph 1, but would still be liable to be treated as a supply in terms of this paragraph.
 The provisions would equally apply even in the case of assets procured in the pre-GST regime.
 Please note that a transaction that is already a 'supply' is now furnished a special treatment by the fiction in Schedule I in this paragraph and in the next unlike paragraph 1 (which was not a supply but is deemed to be one by this fiction).